651784766/LLM-MDE/README.md

 ## :scroll: Citations

-Our work is based on the research of Ranflt et al. Unlike them, we will focus on ceramic semantic segmentation.
-Thank you for your support!
+Our work is based on the research of Ranflt et al. Thank you for your support!